ppkgtmm/course-notes/README.md

-# course notes
+# 📝 course notes

-Repo created to consolidate notes from online courses I attended
+consolidatation of notes from online courses I have attended